wazuh/wazuh-documentation/source/integrating_ossec_elk.rst

 `Elastic.co: Install Elasticsearch from repositories <https://www.elastic.co/guide/en/elasticsearch/reference/1.7/setup-repositories.html>`_

-The followings steps are oriented to build a *single-node* Elasticsearch cluster but remember, Elasticsearch works much better with a minimum of three nodes splited in differents machines, this way Elastic can balance loads and locate shards and replicas.
+The followings steps are oriented to build a *single-node* Elasticsearch cluster but remember, Elasticsearch works much better with a minimum of three nodes splitted in different machines, this way Elastic can balance loads and locate shards and replicas.

 Big inconvenient with single-node configuration is **no replicas will be created**, this means in case of a takeover or failure of one or more shards there will not be replicas to patch this broken shards.

 Why we can't have replicas on the same machine?
-The essence of replicas is to spread themself between nodes, if we only have one node then we can't have replicas, this is why we will set replicas number to 0, otherwise the Cluster will never has **GREEN** health status.
+The essence of replicas is to spread themselves between nodes, if we only have one node then we can't have replicas, this is why we will set replicas number to 0, otherwise the Cluster will never has **GREEN** health status.

 Another consideration is be aware of the amount **RAM usage** that Elasticsearch supposes.
 Frecuently Elasticsearch is meant to have 50% of total machine RAM but in *single-node* configuration we will consider the RAM usage of Logstash, OSSEC, Kibana etc... that's why we not recommend in a single-node configuration set Elasticsearch RAM to the half of total RAM.